Modularising Verification Of Durable Opacity: Conclusion

 Our new proof technique (outlined in \reffig{fig:steps}) describes a similar technique in the setting of STMs.
 In particular, we provide an abstract library that operates directly on persistent memory and a concrete implementation that uses both volatile and persistent memory.
 The original STM is placed in an execution context that could have system crashes and uses the abstract and concrete library to perform memory operations.
 Given an STM that already refines \TMS (and hence is opaque), the bulk of the verification effort using our method is focused on verifying durable linearizability between the abstract and concrete libraries.

-\paragraph{\em Future work.} We conjecture that the libraries $AM$ and $CM$ that we have defined could be used to transform other opaque algorithms into durably opaque algorithms when the STMs use a lazy write-back commit with mutual exclusion between the write-back operations.
-Other types of STMs, e.g., TL2~\cite{DBLP:conf/wdag/DiceSS06} (which uses a per-location lock to allow concurrent write-backs) and TML~\cite{DalessandroDSSS10} (which uses an eager write-back mechanism) cannot use the libraries $AM$ and $CM$ that we have developed directly.
+This proof is the only one that has to consider the distinction between volatile and persistent memory.
+In our case it is not very difficult when the correct ownership annotations are used.
+In contrast, a non-modular proof would have to re-do the already complex opacity proof in the more complex setting where the distinction between volatile and persistent memory is present. \paragraph{\em Future work.} We conjecture that the libraries \AM and \CM that we have defined could be used to transform other opaque algorithms into durably opaque algorithms when the STMs use a lazy write-back commit with mutual exclusion between the write-back operations.
+Other types of STMs, e.g., TL2~\cite{ShavTL2} (which uses a per-location lock to allow concurrent write-backs) and TML~\cite{DalessandroDSSS10} (which uses an eager write-back mechanism) cannot use the libraries \AM and \CM that we have developed directly.
 Whether the modular library based approach presented in this paper applies to these other algorithms as well remains a future research topic.

+The memory model that we have assumed is strong, only making a distinction between volatile and persistent memory.
+The writes themselves are assumed to be sequentially consistent, and no intra-thread reordering is possible.
+In reality, programs executed in platforms such as persistent x86-TSO~\cite{raad2020persistent,cho2021revamping}, in which instructions may be reordered due to the effects of both persistency and Total Store Order (TSO).
+In future work, we aim to extend our methods to additionally take such effects into account.
+In particular, it would be interesting to know whether \CM could be further refined and integrated with the remainder of the system in a modular manner.
+For the persistent TSO model, such proofs could build on existing logics, e.g., \cite{raad2020persistent,DBLP:conf/esop/BilaDLRW22}, but may require new theories for refinement.